London Athletic Club: Early association football

-The First International Athletics meetings and London Athletic Club
+1870s world records

 London Athletic Club was the leading track and field club in the 1870s, illustrated by the fact that its members held every track world record between 220 yards to 10 miles during that decade.

 Walter Rye, the champion walker of the time, recalled in his autobiography what was arguably the first ever international athletics meeting, when a team from London Athletic Club weathered the Irish Sea to take part in a match in Ireland on 5 June 1876.
 In 1895 the club sailed to America for a match against New York Athletic club.
 Another international match took place in 1903 – and was celebrated with a return match in 1985 – at Le Touquet, France.
 As well as track and field, the events included fencing, tennis, cycling and horse-riding.